goauthentik/authentik/website/docs/install-config/install/aws/index.md

 ### Installation

-Create a CloudFormation stack [with our template](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?stackName=authentik&templateURL=https://authentik-cloudformation-templates.s3.amazonaws.com/authentik.ecs.latest.yaml).
+Log in to your AWS account and create a CloudFormation stack [with our template](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?stackName=authentik&templateURL=https://authentik-cloudformation-templates.s3.amazonaws.com/authentik.ecs.latest.yaml).

 Under the **Certificate ARN** input, enter the previously created certificate ARN.
 You can also configure other settings if needed.
 You can follow the prompts to create the stack.